Let’s normalize the conversation around drinking and know it’s ok to not drink or question what the benefits are.

 Thankfully, when I received the text I was on a “break” from drinking myself, so I had my wits about me to handle the situation.
 After a welfare check and a conversation not all was bad as he was with his dad’s sober girlfriend.

-I really wanted to not be numb for the remaining years I had my son living with me.
+I really did not want to be numb for the remaining years I had my son living with me.
 It was already flying by so fast.
 After weeks of learning the materials the coach I had was great.
 She said I was doing well and compared to most who could not get through a few days, I was well on my way.
 I was happy about this.
 I knew alcohol had zero benefit in my life, it just took a few tries for it to stick.